growdigital/forestgarden.wales/content/blog/overwhelmed-by-vegetables.md

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1572182705/tomato-1DDC32C0.jpg" alt="Pan of bubbling green tomato purée" caption="Tomato experiment in progress" >}}

 Today, I thought, why not green tomato purée?
-So, this is I’m doing.
+So, this is where I’m going.
 Fingers crossed & no big worry if it doesn’t work, as no experiment fails 🙂